libgdx/libgdx/README.md

 <a href="http://bit.ly/nextpeergdx"><img src="http://libgdx.badlogicgames.com/img/nextpeer.png"></a>
 <a href="http://bit.ly/intelgdx"><img src="http://libgdx.badlogicgames.com/img/intel.png" alt="intel Software Partner" /></a>

-<div style="font-size=9px">Intel and the Intel logo are trademarks of Intel Corporation in the U.S. and/or other countries.</div>
+Intel and the Intel logo are trademarks of Intel Corporation in the U.S. and/or other countries.